Rich Text Editor / Document Model / Blocks / Tables

 Table Cell Spacing

-The tables in Nevron Text can work in two modes - with collapsed and expanded table cell margins.
-The following two pictures show this:
+The tables in NOV Rich Text Editor can work in two modes - with collapsed and expanded table cell margins.
+The following two pictures show the difference between the two:

 Table With Collapsed Cell Margins and Spacing